Italy highway operator scraps tolls for ambulances after bridge collapse

 After the criticism, Autostrade, part of the international toll-road group Atlantia owned by the Benetton family, quickly announced the new toll regime.

-“To favor the precious rescue activities, Autostrade per l’Italia announces that ambulances will no longer pay the toll on our network, starting immediately,” it said in a statement.
+“To favour the precious rescue activities, Autostrade per l’Italia announces that ambulances will no longer pay the toll on our network, starting immediately,” it said in a statement.

 Autostrade said the exemption was national, covering all 3,000 km of road it manages, but it did not say whether it would be permanent.